mtyndal/AccentureCaseStudy/README.md

 **Background Info:**

-- You are working as a Data Analyst at Accenture.
-- You work within a larger team, where each member has a different role and level of responsibility.
+- I am a Data Analyst at Accenture that works within a larger team, where each member has a different role and level of responsibility.
-- Your team has been assigned a new project for a client called **Social Buzz.**
+The team has been assigned a new project for a client called **Social Buzz.**
-- You’re hoping for a promotion at work, and this is an exciting opportunity for you to showcase your data analysis and visualization skills.

 **Project Brief:**